Minkowski Decomposition of Associahedra and Related Combinatorics: Introduction

 The outline of the paper is as follows.
 Section~\ref{sec_assoc_def} summarises necessary known facts about~$\As_{n-1}^c$ and indicates some occurrences of the realisations considered here in the mathematical literature.
 In Section~\ref{sec_tight_values_for_z_I} we introduce the notion of an up and down interval decomposition for subsets~$I\subseteq [n]$.
-This decomposition is essential to prove Proposition~\ref{prop_tight_values_for_z_I} which gives a combinatorial characterisation of all tight values~$z_I$ for~$\As_{n-1}^c$ needed to evaluate $y_I$ using Proposition~\ref{prop:ardila}.
+This decomposition depends on the choice of a Coxeter element~$c$ (or equivalently on a partition of~$[n]$ induced by~$c$) and is essential to prove Proposition~\ref{prop_tight_values_for_z_I}.
+This proposition gives a combinatorial characterisation of all tight values~$z_I$ for~$\As_{n-1}^c$ needed to evaluate $y_I$ using Proposition~\ref{prop:ardila}.
 The main results, Theorem~\ref{thm:first_y_I_thm} and Theorem~\ref{thm:second_y_I_thm}, are then stated in Section~\ref{sec:main_results_and_exapmples}.
-The proof of Theorem~\ref{thm:first_y_I_thm} is long and convoluted and therefore deferred to Sections~\ref{sec:proof_main_thm} and \ref{sec_characterisation_of_possible_D_I}, while Theorem~\ref{thm:second_y_I_thm} is proved under the assumption of Theorem~\ref{thm:first_y_I_thm} in Section~\ref{sec:main_results_and_exapmples}.
-To show that Theorem~\ref{thm:first_y_I_thm} does not hold for polytopes~$P_n(\{z_I\})$ that are not contained in the deformation cone of the classical permutahedron, we briefly study a realisation of a $2$-dimensional cyclohedron in Section~\ref{sec_cyclohedron}.
+The proof of Theorem~\ref{thm:first_y_I_thm} is long and convoluted and deferred to Sections~\ref{sec:proof_main_thm} and \ref{sec_characterisation_of_possible_D_I}, while Theorem~\ref{thm:second_y_I_thm} is proved under the assumption of Theorem~\ref{thm:first_y_I_thm} in Section~\ref{sec:main_results_and_exapmples}.
+To show that Proposition~\ref{prop:ardila} and Theorem~\ref{thm:first_y_I_thm} do not hold for polytopes~$P_n(\{z_I\})$ that are not contained in the deformation cone of the classical permutahedron, we briefly study a realisation of a $2$-dimensional cyclohedron in Section~\ref{sec_cyclohedron}.

-At the same time as these results were achieved, V.~Pilaud and F.~Santos showed that the associahedra~$\As_{n-1}^c$ are examples of brick polytopes,~\cite{PilaudSantos1,PilaudSantos2}.
-One of their results is that brick polytopes decompose into Minkowski sums of brick polytopes.
-We therefore have two distinct Minkowski decompositions of~$\As_{n-1}^c$, one with non-negative coefficients using brick polytopes and one with possibly negative coefficients using dilated faces of a standard simplex.
+About the same time as some of these results were achieved, V.~Pilaud and F.~Santos showed that the associahedra~$\As_{n-1}^c$ are examples of brick polytopes,~\cite{PilaudSantos1,PilaudSantos2}.
+One of their results is that any brick polytope can be expressed as a Minkowski sum of other brick polytopes.
+As a consequence, we have two Minkowski decompositions of~$\As_{n-1}^c$ that are extremal in the following sense.
+The first decomposition of~$\As_{n-1}^c$ has a relatively complicated structure with respect to the coefficients~$y_I$ (possibly negative numbers) but is very simple with respect to the polytopes used (faces of a standard simplex).
+On the other hand, the second decomposition of~$\As_{n-1}^c$ has a simple structure in terms its coefficients (they are either~$0$ or~$1$) but is more complicated with respect to the polytopes used (brick polytopes).
+At the time of writing, the exact relationship of these two decompositions is not properly understood and remains a joint project of V.~Pilaud with the author.